-A study of various methods of assessment in the context of the classroom.
-Attention is given to administering and interpreting educational tests, using alternative assessments, and evaluating individual variations within the educational setting.
-Prerequisite: PY 220
+A study of various methods of assessment in the context of teaching and learning.
+Students learn to construct and evaluate selected-response tests, constructed-response tests, performance, portfolio, and affective assessments.
+Attention is given to administering and interpreting standardized educational tests and evaluating individual variations within the educational setting.
+Prerequisite: PY 220.